 Endocannabinoid modulation of goal-directed behavior.

-Endocannabinoid modulation of learning behavior through process of negative reinforcement.
+Endocannabinoid modulation of negative reinforcement.